All Summer Camps Waitlisted – Join us in the fall and spring for our academic year classes!

 - Advanced: Neighborhood Naturalist Challenge; Flowering Plant, Tree & Shrub Projects;

-These online camp options for youth and family are simple but amazing.
+These live, interactive online camps for youth and family are simple but amazing.
 The day starts similar to other online classes, where you meet in a private online room with dedicated instructors.
 Then after receiving inspiration and instructions for the day, you head outside and experience all the possibilities offered around your home.
 We get together again periodically over the course of the day to review discoveries, assess skills, redirect energies, and build our knowledge of nature.
 The past meets the future, from our backyard to yours!
 Click here to register.

 Then join us in the fall as we roll out the online edition of Wolf Journey Book One – Trail of the Neighborhood Naturalist on a path to becoming your neighborhood naturalist.
 Begin the journey by finding a study site where you carry out lessons of Urban & Rural Habitat Conservation throughout the course.
 Each time you visit your site, you will walk more intimately within the landscape, and by the time you complete the course, you will have become a key resource on the natural world for your community, and perhaps the best expert on habitat conservation in your neighborhood.